Here on My Own (Lighter Shade of Blue)

 "Here on My Own (Lighter Shade Of Blue)" is the second single by Sweetbox from the album Jade with Jade Villalon as a frontwoman.

-On the album the song is titled "Lighter Shade of Blue".
+On the album, the alternate, slower-paced version of the song is simply titled "Lighter Shade of Blue".
 The song peaked at 90 on the German singles chart.
 It spent 1 week at this position and 4 weeks on the chart.

 An acoustic version and the music video of the song can be found on the album Jade (Silver Edition).
 A remix of the song can be found on the album Best of 12" Collection.

 The music video for the song was directed by Oliver Sommer.